 Pelvic Floor Physical Therapy Should Be Standard Care for Expectant and Postpartum Mothers

 What stings most is that the initiative we proposed could have meaningfully improved access for pregnant and postpartum women who struggle to find specialized pelvic health services.
-These are not “nice to have” add-ons.
-One in three women experience pelvic floor issues postpartum, and many never receive care due to cost, distance, stigma, or lack of local providers.
-Telehealth PT would have expanded access to evidence-based treatment, early intervention, and education, particularly in rural or underserved communities.
+Our proposal for Telehealth PT would have expanded access to evidence-based treatment, early intervention, and education particularly in rural or underserved communities.
+It integrated virtual pelvic floor physical therapy, breath and pressure management training, heart rate variability monitoring, and behavioral health coaching to help bridge the maternal care gap in North Carolina.

-Our proposal integrated virtual pelvic floor physical therapy, breath and pressure management training, heart rate variability monitoring, and behavioral health coaching to help bridge the maternal care gap in North Carolina.
-Yet the grant was denied on a technicality: PT wasn’t considered as a direct care provider.
+Yet the grant was denied on the technicality that PT wasn’t considered a direct care provider.
 While grant criteria are important, rigid definitions can sometimes narrow the applicant pool in ways that overlook innovative, interdisciplinary approaches that prioritize women’s health in meaningful ways.

 This dismissal reflects a larger, troubling trend.
 While PT is undeniably a professional doctoral degree, proposed federal rules could restrict certain loan forgiveness programs or funding eligibility, which only adds to the perception that our field is undervalued, even as patients increasingly recognize our expertise.